wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 washer washes a load in 30 minutes, and the drier dries a load in 45 minutes.
 You have 4 loads to do.
 How long until the last load is dried?
 What fraction of the time was the washer used?
 Could you have gone faster with two driers, and if so by how much?
-Show your work.
+Show your work and reasoning.

 **[A.3.2.q2.2]** You need to send 1 GB of data stored on disk to a remote